 Learn how to create, visualize and share your first tileset by following the Tilesets guides.

-- Use this procedure if you have a dataset with any geography type (point, line, or polygon) and you want to see it at an appropriate zoom level.
+- This procedure creates a simple tileset.
+You should use it if you have a dataset with any geography type (point, line, or polygon) and you want to visualize it at an appropriate zoom level.

 - The geographies will be represented exactly as stored in BigQuery, which means that if they are too small to be visible at a certain zoom level they won’t be included in the tiles at that zoom level.